J Bar J Youth Services offers a continuum of programs addressing the needs of youth in Central Oregon:

 Homeless and Runaway Youth: Outreach provides kids living on the street with drop-in hours to shower and have a meal as well as get access to other help, including mediation with family.
 Emergency Shelter gives teens a safe place to escape the perils of living on the streets, and longer-term Transitional Living at the LOFT helps them complete their education and develop skills for self-sufficiency.
 CYFC offers only shelter and programs of its kind within 200 miles.

-Learn more about our shelter and programs for homeless and runaway youth and victims of human trafficking.
+Learn more about our shelter and programs for homeless and runaway youth.

 Helping victims become survivors.
 Taking a multilevel approach to fighting human trafficking in Central Oregon.
 Working directly with victims to help them regain independence, safety, and stability, and to rebuild their lives.
 Providing comprehensive case management and crisis intervention, assist in creating safety plans, as well as offering much needed emotional support to survivors of sex and labor trafficking.
 Case managers also work with survivors to access community resources such as psychological counseling, medical care, emergency housing, transportation, and academic needs.